json4s/json4s/README.md

 Extracting values
 =================

 Case classes can be used to extract values from parsed JSON.
-Non-existing values can be extracted into scala.Option and strings can be automatically converted into java.util.Dates.
+Non-existent values can be extracted into scala.Option and strings can be automatically converted into java.util.Dates.

 Please see more examples in [ExtractionExampleSpec.scala](https://github.com/json4s/json4s/blob/3.5/tests/src/test/scala/org/json4s/ExtractionExamplesSpec.scala).